Amphetamine (By mouth)

 Adzenys XR ODT, Desoxyn, Dexedrine Spansule, Dexedrine Spansules, Didrex, Dyanavel XR, Evekeo, Regimex, Vyvanse, Zenzedi

 How to Use This Medicine

-- Swallow the extended-release tablet or extended-release capsule whole.
-Do not break, chew, or crush it.
+- Extended-release capsule and tablet: Swallow the medicine whole.
+Do not crush, break, or chew it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.